-All eyes are on whether the pound, which has strengthened against the U.S. dollar, will continue to rise
+All eyes are on whether the pound, which has been strengthening against the U.S. dollar, will continue to rise.

 24.12.2025